Appavum Veenjum: Soundtrack

-Recepetion
+Reception

 A critic from The Times of India opined that "The tale of love and revenge gives you a haunting feel.
 Most of the actor don't have much to do and seem wasted in blink-and-miss roles".
 Padmakumar K. of Manorama Online said that "the musical score, both background and the songs, by Ouseppachan is a pleasant surprise.
 The lush locales, perfect sound design and an off-beat treatment make Appavum Veenjum a blissful experience".